Brian Sampson (footballer): Family

-The son of Eric Frank Sampson (1916-2004), and Edna Florence Marie Sampson (1916-1977), née Hamilton.
+The son of Eric Frank Sampson (1916–2004), and Edna Florence Marie Sampson (1916–1977), née Hamilton.

 He had two daughters Nicole and Danielle.

 His younger brother Ray Sampson also played in the VFL for Melbourne.

 Football

 Essendon (VFL)

 A top class ruckman, he joined Essendon from East Sandringham Juniors in 1958, and had an injury-interrupted 100-game career with Essendon.

-Sampson played in many positions during his time at Essendon and was particularly strong in the air.
+Sampson played in many positions during his time at Essendon.
 He debuted in 1959 and finished the year as the resting-back pocket ruckman, in their losing Grand Final side.
-Although his career was constantly interrupted by knee injuries, he was 19th man for Essendon's 1962 premiership team and, as the resting-forward pocket ruckman, he was one of Essendon's best players in Essendon's 1965 win over St Kilda, where he kicked two goals.
+Although his career was interrupted by knee injuries, he was 19th man for Essendon's 1962 premiership team and, as the resting-forward pocket ruckman, he was one of Essendon's best players in Essendon's 1965 win over St Kilda, where he kicked two goals.

-In 1965, he played every game, won the Club's Best Team Player award, and played in his second premiership team.
+In 1965, he played every game, won the club's Best Team Player award, and played in his second premiership team.